mrGoonies/10-python-apps/README.md

 2. Import features from other files correctly:
   - Use the word *import file_name* and access the functions of that file using the dot notation.
 This facilitates understanding and explicitness when reading and understanding code.

+3. namedtuple:
+  - Namedtuples facilitate access to the values of a tuple which makes the code more readable, since we access the values by their tag instead of being able to access the values by their location within the data structure.

 ## Requirements